deeppavlov/DeepPavlov/deeppavlov/skills/hcn_new/README.md

 See [`deeeppavlov/skills/hcn_new/config.json`](config.json) for details.

 #### Train run
 The easiest way to run the training is by using [`deeppavlov/run_model.py`](../../run_model.py) script:

-1. set `MODEL_CONFIG_PATH` to your config path relative to the deeppavlov library (for example, `'skills/hcn_new/config.json'`)
+1. set `PIPELINE_CONFIG_PATH` to your config path relative to the deeppavlov library (for example, `'skills/hcn_new/config.json'`)
 2. then run the script by `python3 run_model.py`